wpengine/faustjs/internal/website/blog/2022-07-06-the-future-of-faust.md

 ## Where Faust.js is Today

 First and foremost, the development of Faust.js is alive and well.
-When the last post was written in December we were a rather unorthodox team of two engineers working on understanding what faust should be.
+When the last post was written in December we were a rather unorthodox team of two engineers working on understanding what Faust.js should be.

 Today the Faust.js team, known internally as Team Merlin, is made of of five engineers and an engineering manager and [we're still looking for one more staff/lead engineer to join our team](https://wpengine.wd1.myworkdayjobs.com/en-US/WP_Engine/job/Software-Engineer-IV--ATLAS---Themes-_JR100226).